pwillard/CBASIC/manual.md

 === Remark Statements

-With {cb} programs, the `REM`or `REM` statements do not affect the compiled program size or execution speed in any way.
+With {cb} programs, the `REM`or `'` statements do not affect the compiled program size or execution speed in any way.
 They do not produce any code within the compiled program.
-By using REMark statements generously, it will enable you to improve the internal documentation and readability of your program, without affecting itREMs performance.
+By using REMark statements generously, it will enable you to improve the internal documentation and readability of your program, without affecting it's performance.
 It pays to write well documented programs that can be understood and modified easily, either by yourself or others.

 === Graphic Statements

 {cb} has the same Graphics Statements that are available in Extended Color Basic, and consequently {cb} uses many of the graphics subroutines available within the Extended Basic ROM.

 Since {cb} uses the same machine language code to generate the same functions as Color Basic the actual time to draw or display the graphics is the same.
 However in a {cb} program, the same Graphics statement will execute about 4 times faster than Extended Color Basic.
-We probably could have made it much faster by rewriting the run-time graphics package but the cost i n memory would be tremendous, and the Graphics syntax would not be compatible or as extensive as Extended Color BasieREMs.
+We probably could have made it much faster by rewriting the run-time graphics package but the cost i n memory would be tremendous, and the Graphics syntax would not be compatible or as extensive as Extended Color Basic.
 The reason that {cb} executes graphics faster than Color Basic is that the compiled program does not have to lookup the command and variable locations each time a graphics statment is executed, this is where the real speed increase comes from in {cb}.

 When using Graphics statements in {cb}, if you use numeric constants for the x,y coordinates or parameters, the generated code will be shorter and execute s l ightly faster than using variables.
 This applies to the statements: `CIRCLE` , `LINE` , `PSET` , `PRESET` , `SCREEN` , `PMODE` , `COLOR` , `PAINT` , `PUT` and `GET`.
 This format will save from 8 to 20 bytes of code in the compiled program for each statement using this method.
 By making use of subroutines wherever possible for duplicated statements, you will also reduce a programs size significantly.